amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 ## Conclusion

 For an unknown reason, it doesn't always work...
 We experimented with raw SSL sockets and made sure everything works with Google, but, sometimes, the server just won't receive the 2nd answer.
-We think it has something to do with the way requests handles sessions, we didn't get much into it because we ran it a few times and it worked.
+We think it has something to do with the way requests handles sessions, we didn't get much into it because we ran it a few times, and it worked.
 All in all, this challenge was super fun and really highlights the importance of working correctly with binary buffers and data validation.
 So, remember to always make sure your responses match your requests, and, just a friendly reminder to all you C people -
 Always initialize your variables 😁